SurgicalSteel0/Dionysus-Upload/README.md

-# PHP Simple Upload
+# Dionysus Upload

-PHP Simple Upload is an easy to use class to help you with uploading any file.
+Dionysus Upload is an easy to use class to help you with uploading any file.

 ### How To Use